 Habitat Exploration

-From woodlands and wetlands to the shallow waters of Dundee Creek, animals are adapted to life in different habitats.
+From woodlands and wetlands to Dundee Creek’s shallow waters, animals are adapted to life in different habitats.
 This interactive wall reveals who lives where throughout Marshy Point.

 Reefs of the Chesapeake

-Showcases the oyster reef ecology of the Chesapeake Bay—from abundance during the early days of English colonization, to depletion and restoration at present, to a hopeful future.
+This exhibit showcases the Chesapeake Bay’s oyster reef ecology—from abundance during the early days of English colonization, to current depletion and restoration, and onto a hopeful future.

 Sounds of the Marsh